Saturday, 4 April 2020

 The Park Avenue ground was first used by Bradford FC and Bradford CC in 1880.
 The club joined the Northern Union following the great split in 1895 which was the forerunner to rugby league.
 The club also started playing football at the ground before calling it a day in April 1899.

-Meanwhile the rugby side continued to be successful winning the Challenge Cup in 1906.
-However, in 1907 members swayed by the success of neighbours Manningham FC who had swapped from rugby to football in 1903, decided to follow suite following a narrow vote in favour.
+Meanwhile, the rugby side continued to be successful winning the Challenge Cup in 1906.
+However, in 1907 members swayed by the success of neighbours Manningham FC who had swapped from rugby to football in 1903, decided to follow suit following a narrow vote in favour.

 Those disgruntled with the decision departed to form Bradford Northern who were awarded Bradford FC’s place in the Northern Union.
-With ‘Association’ added to their title, Bradford applied to become members of the Football League but were turned down.
+With ‘Association’ added to their title, Bradford applied to become a member of the Football League but were turned down.

 Fulham were elected, with Bradford taking their place in the Southern League.
 A suggested merger with Bradford City came to nothing.
 Bradford started off well and attracted decent crowds before their debut season tapered off.

-Meanwhile, architect Archibald Leitch was given the task of building Park Avenue into facility fit for top level football as it staged the games of Yorkshire CCC and Bradford CC as well as the football in a similar arrangement to Headingley in Leeds.
+Meanwhile, architect Archibald Leitch was given the task of building Park Avenue into a facility fit for top-level football as it staged the games of Yorkshire CCC and Bradford CC as well as the football in a similar arrangement to Headingley in Leeds.

 The club was accepted as Football League members being placed in Division Two for the 1908-09 season.
 Park Avenue staged the international match which saw England defeat Ireland 4-0 in 1909 in front of 28,000 fans.